Remember, my friends, the views expressed by the host on this program documented to be almost always right.

 Despite the worries of gasoline, consumers are still consuming.

-Yeah, it's gonna be not too long from now that some Democrats are gonna be wailing about too much consuming going on out there, as Ernest Hollings once did.
+It's going to be not too long from now that some Democrats are going to be wailing about too much consuming going on out there, as Ernest Hollings once did.

-Shoppers have remained resilient to mid-gasoline prices that hover around three dollars per gallon, but the fear is that consumers will inevitably cut back their see the fear.
+Shoppers have remained resilient amid gasoline prices that hover around $3 per gallon, but the fear is that consumers will inevitably cut back their fear.

 Who's fear?